ʻAna Taufeʻulungaki

-Dr. ʻAna Maui Taufeʻulungaki is a Tongan academic and politician.
+ʻAna Maui Taufeʻulungaki (10 May 1946 – 18 November 2024) was a Tongan academic and politician.

+Life and career

-She has a Ph.D. from the University of Birmingham.
+Taufeʻulungaki was born on 10 May 1946.
+She had a Ph.D. from the University of Birmingham.

 For thirty years, she worked as "teacher, school principal, curriculum developer, educational administrator and planner" in the Tongan Ministry of Education.
 From 1999, she then worked at the University of the South Pacific, first as Fellow, then as Director of the Institute of Education, and finally Pro Vice Chancellor for Research and Graduate Affairs, in 2006 and 2007.

 In 2006, she was an observer for the University at the Pacific Islands Forum's regional Economic Ministers' Meeting (FEMM), which advises Forum leaders on "issues of economic management and development".
 She later criticised what she had perceived, at the meeting, as a "one dimensional approach to economic development, particularly where there is no mention of the cultural context and the socio-political issues which are associated with economic development".
 She warned that if investment failed to consider the cultural context of land use and ownership, "land would simply be a commodity to be developed and sold on the market.
 But to Pacific Islanders who see land as central to their sense of identity, the concept of the vanua is critical.
 If you don't deal with that concept, the economic issues won't be addressed long-term, and will probably falter."
 In addition, she said, ministers "talk[ed] about the economic and financial issues but they d[id]n't consider the social implications [...].
 There's been discussions about economic growth but not equitable economic growth."